Create a card

 Collect every note in one place—tidy up if you need to, then wrap up with a keepsake PDF when you are ready.

 An empty team card rarely offends on purpose, but it can still read as if urgency won out over a proper goodbye.
 Picture the honoree opening the export the night before: a few generic lines and a lot of white space.
-Here are practical ways to fill the guestbook before the deadline without spamming the whole org.
+For HR and people managers, the goal is to fill the guestbook before the deadline without spamming the org or turning gratitude into a chore.

 Seed with three starter notes